exercism/jq/concepts/objects/about.md

 # About

-To use terminology from other languages, a JSON object is a "hash" or "map" or "dictionary".
+A JSON object is, to use terminology from other languages, a "hash", "map", or "dictionary".

 JSON defines an object as: